"Once it's in the soup, I call it beef."

 Howard: Hark at the gourmand.

 - Yes, Minister has the Euro-sausage standardisation incident in the Christmas special "Party Games".
-British sausages contain too high a proportion of rusk, and the "meat" they contain is (accurately described, at least for cheaper suppliers) unpalatable abbatoir waste and scraps, so the EU attempts a ban; the resulting political crisis allows Jim to become PM.
+British sausages contain too high a proportion of rusk, and the "meat" they contain is (accurately described, at least for cheaper suppliers) unpalatable abbatoir waste and scraps, so the EU attempts a ban; the resulting political hubbub gives Jim an opportunity to raise his profile and take advantage of an unrelated political crisis to become PM.

 - The old song "Dunderbeck" about the titular Fat Old Dutchman.